bkiers/ICalParser/README.md

 * generate the parser source files: `ant generate`
 * run the `Main` class: `ant run`

-The `run` target will parse the file `src/ics/test.ics` and will print some information about this iCalendar file.
+The `run` target will parse `src/ics/test.ics` and will print some information about this iCalendar file.
 If you'd like to parse another file, provide it on the command line like this: `ant -Dics=path/to/other/file.ics run`